rhythmZero7/sequraChallenge/README.md

 ## Service Objects
 I decided to use Service Objects in order for multiple database updates to be wrapped in a transaction block, and therefore be safer.
-This is the case for the `DisbursementCalculator` and `OrderDesbursement` services.
+This is the case for the `DisbursementCalculator` service.

 ## Seeds
 I did not optimize the seeding of the DB because I preferred to invest more time in the actual solution than the loading of the data.